Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 ex_by_gene
 ```

-Equivalent functions exist to return oganized GRangesLists for specific features, including:
+Equivalent functions exist to return organized GRangesLists for specific features, including:
 * `exonsBy()` - exons by feature
-* `cdsBy()` - coding sequences by feature
 * `intronsByTranscript()` - introns by transcript
 * `exonsByTranscript()` - exons by transcript
 * `threeUTRsByTranscript()` - 3'UTRs by transcript
 * `fiveUTRsByTranscript()` - 5'-UTRs by transcript

-As an alternative way to return data from the Txdb object, you can use the `select()` method with the `columns` and `keytypes` arguments just as we did for *OrgDBb* objects above.
-This convienient approach is made possible by the fact that *TxDb* objects inheret from *AnnotationDbi* objects, just as *OrgDb* objects do.
+Data can also be accessed from a TxDb object using the `select()` method with the `columns` and `keytypes` arguments just as we did for *OrgDBb* objects.
+This convenient approach is made possible by the fact that *TxDb* objects inheret from *AnnotationDbi* objects, just as *OrgDb* objects do.
 Using `select` in this way allows us to return data for a large list of features, or a specific subset that we request using the `keys` argument.
 For example, we might wish to return transcript to gene mapping for specific gene IDs, or we may want to obtain all the exon IDs and their genomic location info for a specific set of transcripts.
 ```r
 # look at the columns avaialble to be returned in the Txdb
 columns(txdb)